 Deep Attestation Requirements (normative)

 The system SHALL provide a mechanism to allow an appraiser to evaluate the current state of the pTPM.
-This MAY be through a attestation of the pTPM, or MAY be through credentials (such as TPM_CertifyKey certificates) providing a verifiable set of claims about the state of the pTPM when certain operations are performed.
+This MAY be through a realtime attestation of the pTPM, normally via intermediary components, or MAY be through credentials (such as TPM_CertifyKey certificates) providing a verifiable set of claims about the state of the pTPM when certain operations are performed.

 The system SHALL provide a mechanism by which the pTPM state can be reliably associated with a given vTPM attestation.
 This mechanism SHALL guarantee that the vTPM is running on the pTPM’s platform, at the same time (within acceptable margins) as the pTPM attestation is performed or certified state claims apply, during the same boot as the pTPM attestation is performed or certified state claims apply.

-The system MAY support deep attestation which associates the state of multiple ; for example, if a service exists which provides networking services to all other on the system, a deep attestation service could be provided which provides evidence about the current state of the service and associates it with an attestation from a .
+The system MAY support deep attestation which associates the state of multiple vPlatformss; for example, if a service vPlatform exists which provides networking services to all other vPlatforms on the system, a deep attestation service could be provided which provides evidence about the current state of the service vPlatform and associates it with an attestation from a user vPlatform.

-Any deep attestation protocols and services SHOULD support privacy controls, and SHOULD NOT allow the association of arbitrary on the system without the approval of the system owner.
-This is not in conflict with the previous goal; the amount of information provided to an appraiser SHOULD be calibrated to the needs of that appraiser to trust other on the system.
+Any deep attestation protocols and services SHOULD support privacy controls, and SHOULD NOT allow the association of arbitrary vPlatforms on the system without the approval of the system owner.
+This is not in conflict with the previous goal; the amount of information provided to an appraiser SHOULD be calibrated to the needs of that appraiser to trust other vPlatforms on the system.

 Any deep attestation protocols and services SHALL be designed to mitigate against the following threats: